caltechlibrary/andor/docs/Schedule.md

 # Oral Histories as Proof of concept

 [Oral Histories](http://oralhistories.caltech.edu) is one of our smaller EPrints installations.
 It will need migrating soon because it is running on one of our older blades, lacks https support and should be run on a more recent OS.
 It has less than 200 EPrint records.
-It is a good canidate for the proof of concept **AndOr**.
+It is a good candidate for the proof of concept **AndOr**.

 | Week No. | Activity |